-We face competition from various entities for prospective tenants and to retain our current tenants, including other REITs, pension funds, insurance companies, investment funds and companies, partnerships and developers.
-Many of these entities have substantially greater financial resources than we do and may be able to accept more risk than we can prudently manage, including risks with respect to the creditworthiness of a tenant.
-As a result of their greater resources, those entities may have more flexibility than we do in their ability to offer rental concessions to attract and retain tenants.
+In addition, with respect to our investments in opportunistic real estate, the commercial real estate investment and leasing markets remain competitive.
+We face competition from various entities for investment opportunities in opportunistic real estate properties, including other REITs, pension funds, insurance companies, investment funds and companies, partnerships and developers.
+Many of these entities have substantially greater financial resources than we do and may be able to accept more risk than we can prudently manage, including risks with respect to the creditworthiness of a tenant or the geographic location of their investments.
+Competition from these entities may reduce the number of suitable investment opportunities offered to us or increase the bargaining power of property owners seeking to sell.
+Additionally, disruptions and dislocations in the credit markets have materially impacted the cost and availability of debt to finance real estate acquisitions, which is a key component of our acquisition strategy.
+This lack of available debt could result in a further reduction of suitable investment opportunities and create a competitive advantage for other entities that have greater financial resources than we do.
+All of the above factors could result in delays in the investment of proceeds from our initial public offering.
+Further, as a result of their greater resources, those entities may have more flexibility than we do in their ability to offer rental concessions to attract and retain tenants.
 This could put pressure on our ability to maintain or raise rents and could adversely affect our ability to attract or retain tenants.
 As a result, our financial condition, results of operations, cash flow, ability to satisfy our debt service obligations and ability to pay distributions to our stockholders may be adversely affected.